 Domaine Sigalas produces more than 200,000 bottles of wine each year.
 They were the first winery on Santorini to move away from the traditional basket and use “standing” vines for their red grapes.
 It is also the only winery close to Oia.

 We tried 5 of their wines.
-Their assyrtiko is sourced from just one vineyard and it is considered to be one of the best on Santorini.
-Their tastings are held otuside literally in the vineyards which is a unique and lovely experience.
+Their assyrtiko is sourced from just one vineyard and is considered one of the best on Santorini.
+Their tastings are held outside, literally in the vineyards which is a unique and lovely experience.

 7. Venetsantos Winery

 I visited Venetsantos but alas I didn’t have time to try their wines.
-Along with Santo Wines, Venetsantos is one of the best located wineries on the island with fantastic caldera views.
+Along with Santo Wines, this winery in Santorini is one of the best located on the island, with fantastic caldera views.
 It is far more rustic and pretty in style vs the modern clean lines of Santo Wines.